zheminzhou/SPARSE/docs/installation.rst

 Updating SPARSE
 ---------------

-To update SPARSE, move to installation directory and pull the latest version:
+To update SPARSE, move to the installation directory and pull the latest version:

 .. code-block:: bash